 If you suffer from a wrinkled brow or sagging skin around your eyes, you might find that a brow lift is an ideal solution.
-Brow lifts are simple and safe cosmetic procedures which stretch the skin of the forehead, making wrinkles much less prominent and restoring a youthful appearance to the area around the eyes.
+A brow lift is a simple and safe cosmetic surgery procedure, which stretches the skin of the forehead to make wrinkles much less prominent and restore a youthful appearance to the area around the eyes.
 It can also be a great way to restore brow symmetry - something which can often be a problem as we age.

 The content has been reviewed for quality and accuracy to the best of our knowledge by Qunomedical and its Medical Board of Experts.

 Anyone with a wrinkled forehead who desires smoother skin and a rejuvenated appearance.

 People with excess skin around their eyes, either as a result of ageing or significant weight loss.

 Those with an "asymmetric brow", resulting in a lack of harmony between the sides of the face.

 Brow lifting is more commonly found among patients over 40 when people wish to combat the effects of ageing.

 Expect surgical sutures to be removed within 10 days of surgery.